rangle/ngCourse2/handout/directives/ng_for_directive.md

 ```
 [View Example](https://plnkr.co/edit/vtYGE5LosH5Rs4L7PMmM?p=preview)

-The `ngFor` directive has a different syntax from other directives we've seen.
-If you're familiar with the [for...of statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of), you'll notice that they're almost identical. `ngFor` lets you specify an iterable object to iterate over and the name to refer to each item by inside the scope.
+The `NgFor` directive has a different syntax from other directives we've seen.
+If you're familiar with the [for...of statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of), you'll notice that they're almost identical. `NgFor` lets you specify an iterable object to iterate over and the name to refer to each item by inside the scope.
 In our example, you can see that `episode` is available for interpolation as well as property binding.
 The directive does some extra parsing so that when this is expanded to template form, it looks a bit different:

 ```typescript